arcanetechnology/arcane-platform/docs/terms-and-conditions.md

 ## Assumptions
 * The text for the T&C will be updated rarely.
-* A user may use multiple clients to access arcane-platform services.
+* A user may use multiple clients to access k33-platform services.

 ## Objectives